forcedotcom/sfdx-core/messages/scratchOrgInfoApi.md

 # hubOrgIsNotDevHub

-Ensure that org with username: %s and id %s is enabled as a DevHub
+Make sure that the org with username %s and ID %s is enabled as a Dev Hub.
+To enable it, open the org in your browser, navigate to the Dev Hub page in Setup, and click Enable.